finnporter/100-days-of-code/log.md

 **Link(s) to work**

 ### Day 5: Jan 23, Monday

 **Today's Progress**: I've revised a little bit and gone on to ranges

 **Thoughts** Travel and being sick has made it impossible for me to keep my streak going.
 But I am determined to be back now.
 Finger's crossed, I won't fall ill again so soon.

 **Link(s) to work**

+### Day 6: Jan 24, Tuesday

+**Today's Progress**: I've made quite a bit of progress learning about objects, hashes and symbols

+**Thoughts** For the first time, I've had the feeling that things are coming together a little bit.
+Classes were especially helpful, given that I've been trying to do things that require classes without actually knowing about them yet.

+**Link(s) to work**